• Skip to main content

 What’s the best wine to use for bourguignon?

-This dish is traditionally made with a good quality Burgundy wine, but a Pinot Noir will work as well.
+This dish is traditionally made with a good-quality Burgundy wine, but a Pinot Noir will also work.

 Bourguignon recipe adaptations